-Being new at your job doesn’t necessarily mean you can’t get a new credit card.
-Here are some tips to help you with your application.
+Being new at your job doesn’t mean you can’t get a new credit card.
+Here's what you'll need to provide to get approved.

 Just as you would if you'd been employed for a while, there are requirements you'll need to meet before you receive approval for a credit card.
 While the criteria will vary from card to card, the application eligibility requirements generally include: